vijaybaskerreddy913344/adb_demo/README.md

 # adb_demo

-This project is used to deploy the higehere env using asset bundles.
+This project is used to deploy the code to higher env using databricks asset bundles.